chanattan/rikudo_project/README.md

  - Generate : considering the parameters given into the dialog that pops up, it generates an hexagonal graph with the given parameters that has at least one solution.

- The commands for creation are shown on the panel at the bottom right of the screen, you can drag your mouse around to drag the graph.
+ The commands for creation are shown on the panel at the bottom right of the screen.

  ## Extensions/Remaining work
  This section is about the considered extensions and the remaining work that could have been implemented if given more time.